A polygraph machine drawing test results on paper.

 Students who go on work experience tend to graduate with better degrees.
 Experience also hones your skills, industry knowledge and professional network, making you a sought after graduate.

-If you study on the five year (sandwich) course, you'll spend a year away from the University on a work or study placement after year two.
+If you study on the five year (sandwich) course, you'll spend a year away from the University on a work placement or Study Year Abroad after year two.

 In your final year, you'll tackle an independent research project which can also be work-based.